openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

 other course.
 Therefore, you should ensure that the original course content is as complete as possible before you re-run the course.

-See :ref:`Use Re-Run to Create a Course<Use ReRun to Create a Course>` and :ref:`Update the New Course`.
+For more information, see :ref:`Use Re-Run to Create a Course` and :ref:`Update the New Course`.

-.. _Use ReRun to Create a Course:
+.. _Use Re-Run to Create a Course:

 ********************************************
 Use Re-Run to Create a Course
 ********************************************

-Before you re-run a course:
+Before you re-run a course, complete the following steps.

 * For a course that is hosted on the `edge.edx.org`_ site, verify that you have permission to create courses in Studio.
 See :ref:`Use Studio on Edge`.